 SBA 504 loans, guaranteed by the U.S. Small Business Administration, provide long-term financing for the purchase of real estate, equipment, and other fixed assets.
 There are three parties to an SBA 504 loan—the borrower, the bank, and the SBA-approved certified development company (CDC) (Growth Corp).
 SBA 504 loans feature 10- to 25-year terms, low interest rates, and down payments as low as 10%.

-Sometimes it takes a big investment of resources to jump start growth for your small business.
-Maybe there’s special equipment that could save you money on labor and make you more productive.
-Or, you could be considering a building next door that would make a perfect addition to your shop.
-On the other hand, maybe your existing facility needs a serious face-lift.
+Sometimes it takes a big investment of resources to jump start growth for a small business.
+Maybe there’s special equipment that could increase productivity.
+Or, a building next door that would make a perfect addition to an existing shop.
+Or, maybe an existing facility needs a serious face-lift.
 In each of these cases, an SBA 504 loan could be the perfect business financing solution.
 These loans are available to for-profit businesses to purchase real estate, equipment, and machinery.
-You can also use them to refinance existing commercial mortgage debt or to remodel existing facilities.
+They can also be used to refinance existing commercial mortgage debt or to remodel existing facilities.
 SBA 504 loans are very business-friendly, requiring a down payment of typically just 10% and offering 10- to 25-year terms with low, fixed interest rates.

 2 – Interest Rates are at Historic Lows

-With the August 2021 debenture pricing, we are seeing continued low, fixed rates for SBA 504 loans…averaging under 3%.
+Throughout the 2021 debenture pricing, we’ve seen continued low, fixed rates for SBA 504 loans…averaging under 3%.
 One of the biggest benefits of an SBA 504 loan are the low interest rates and long terms.
-Since the loan is government-backed, the rates and fees on an SBA 504 loan are a lot lower than what you’re likely to find with a bank.
+Since the loan is government-backed, the rates and fees on an SBA 504 loan are a lot lower than what you’re likely to find with a conventional loan.
 SBA 504 loan interest rates are composed of two different interest rates—the rate on the CDC portion of the loan and the rate on the bank portion of the loan.
 The SBA sets standard, fixed rates for the CDC portion of the loan and a list of fees associated with 504 loans, along with when they are due, can be found here.